-In terms of Talmy's (1985, 2000b) lexicalization typology, Yucatec may be considered in first approximation (but see below!) a "verb-framed" language.
-For a clause to be able to describe events of Motion, its main verb must encode Change of Location (CoL).
-The verbs that are most commonly used in this role are listed in Table 1.
-The English glosses used in Table 1 and throughout this paper do not adequately capture the hypothesized CoL semantics of the verbs; they merely serve to facilitate reading here.
-Evidence in support of the absence of the Path functions in the semantics of the verbs comes primarily from their applicability to events that do not involve Figure Motion, as discussed in section 3.
+In terms of Talmy's (1985, 2000b) lexicalization typology, Yucatec may be considered in first approximation (but see below!) a "verbframed" language.
+For a clause to be able to describe events of Motion, its main verb must encode CoL. The verbs that are most commonly used in this role are listed in Table 6.1.
+The English glosses used in Table 6.1 and throughout this chapter do not adequately capture the hypothesized CoL semantics of the verbs; they merely serve to facilitate reading here.
+Evidence in support of the absence of the Path functions in the semantics of the verbs comes primarily from their applicability to events that do not involve Figure Motion, discussed later.
 All verbs are base-intransitive, but produce derived causative stems.
 The spatial semantics of the verbs is captured by a Place function, denoting a spatial region projected from the Ground.
-On the analysis presented in this chapter, the output of this Place function is mapped into an event representation, not by a Path function, as in (1b) above, but by a Locative state function which characterizes the source state, target state, or a transitional phase in between, in a state-change event description, as in (1c).
+On the analysis presented in this chapter, the output of this Place function is mapped into an event representation, not by a Path function, as in (1b), but by a Locative state function, which characterizes the source state, target state, or a transitional phase in between in a State-Change event description, as in (1c).
 The corresponding Path functions are added in parentheses for ease of processing.
-Tàal 'come' and u'l 'return' (and their causative counterparts) assign the role of Ground to the deictic center.6 Bin 'go' (and bis 'bring') can be interpreted with respect to either the deictic center or some Place specified in context as Ground.
+Tàal "come" and u'l "return" (and their causative counterparts) assign the role of Ground to the deictic center.6 Bin "go" (and bis "bring") can be interpreted with respect to either the deictic center or some Place specified in context as Ground.
 The remaining verbs combine with Ground phrases or track Places anaphorically from context in the absence of a Ground phrase in the clause.